 Teachers requesting field tests must have a Public Authentication System (PAS) account.
 All requests are made through the Field Test Request System.
-Further information, including the closing dates to request a field test, may be obtained by contacting Field.Test@gov.ab.ca, or from the General Information Bulletin at http://education.alberta.ca/admin/testing/diplomaexams/diplomabulletin/.
-Practice items are available at https://questaplus.alberta.ca/.
+Further information, including the closing dates to request a field test, may be obtained by contacting Field.Test@gov.ab.ca, or from the General Information Bulletin.
+Practice items are available online at Quest A+.